cathy810218/My-Notes/UNUserNotifications.md

 ### **How it works?**

-Import the new api in `AppDelegate.m`
+Import the new api in `AppDelegate.swift`
 ```swift
 import UserNotifications
 ```